Police: 2 Haitian journalists killed by gang near capital - NewsBreak

 Police: 2 Haitian journalists killed by gang near capital

-Two Haitian journalists were killed by gang members while reporting in a conflictive area south of Port-au-Prince police said Friday, as a surge in violence continues to shake the Caribbean nation.
+PORT-AU-PRINCE, Haiti (AP) — Two Haitian journalists were killed by gang members while reporting in a conflictive area south of Port-au-Prince, police said Friday, as a surge in violence continues to shake the Caribbean nation.

 One of the journalist’s employers and some media reports said the men had been shot then burned alive, but police did not confirm this.
 A police statement said only that the bodies had “large-caliber bullet wounds.”